jorluiseptor/grav-plugin-composition/README.md

 Take a look in the `examples` folder and use this structure as a template for you pages.
 They are pretty much blank, because the rest is plguin and template magic.

+## RSS

+An RSS feed is available by adding `.rss` to your news_page URL.
+E. g. https://example.com/news.rss
+You can customize the output by copying and modifing the news-index.rss.twig in your theme's templates folder.

 ## Configuration

 Before configuring this plugin, you should copy the `user/plugins/news/news.yaml` to `user/config/plugins/news.yaml` and only edit that copy.